jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleApiKey.md

 ### `handleApiKey`

-**Summary:** The function `handleApiKey` asynchronously processes API key-related messages, utilizing the VS Code extension context and webview to facilitate secure communication and data handling within the Review and Rating System module.
+**Summary:** The function `handleApiKey` processes API key management tasks within a VS Code extension's webview, which may involve capturing or handling API key inputs in the context of the extension's functionality.

 **Signature:** `async function handleApiKey(message: any, context: vscode.ExtensionContext, webview: vscode.Webview)`